 On the whole, Amazon’s robust operations make it stand out, but Walmart’s countermeasures have huge scope to beat the competition.

 At present, Walmart has around 20 fulfillment centers, while Amazon has 100.
 Although Amazon cannot compete with the in-house experience provided by Walmart, it can offer fast shipping and fulfillment services.

 Recently, Walmart has launched Walmart Fulfillment Services that allows third-party vendors to pick, pack, store, and handle returns.
 This is a move to compete against Amazon.
 According to Walmart, this WFS will help both sellers and customers.
-Sellers can pay a low fee to store and ship goods which improve their profitability.
+Sellers can pay a low fee to store and ship goods which improves their profitability.
 Secondly, customers will get the freedom to choose the brands that can provide easier returns and faster shipping.
 With this, the company is looking forward to improving overall customer satisfaction and benefitting the bottom line of the organization.

 Amazon is the third-largest digital advertising platform in the world.
 The strong purchasing power of customers makes the platform more robust.
 Besides, Amazon is always testing and optimizing tools for sellers and vendors.
 We are yet to see more unified advertising services ahead.
-On the other hand, Walmart advertising measures are in its infancy and can be appealing for in-store and online marketers, especially for CPG brands.
+On the other hand, Walmart’s advertising measures are in their infancy and can be appealing for in-store and online marketers, especially for CPG brands.